chapel-lang/chapel/doc/usingchapel/chplenv.rst

        Value          Description
        ============== ======================================================
-       llvm           use the llvm/clang distribution in third-party llvm-minimal   as above, but only build and link LLVM ADTs system         find a compatible LLVM in system libraries;
+       llvm           use the llvm/clang distribution in third-party system         find a compatible LLVM in system libraries;
-                      note: the LLVM must be a version supported by Chapel system-minimal as above, but only link LLVM ADTs none           do not support llvm-/clang-related features
+                      note: the LLVM must be a version supported by Chapel none           do not support llvm-/clang-related features
        ============== ======================================================

+   .. (comment) -minimal can be used but is only interesting for developers
+       llvm-minimal   as above, but only build and link LLVM ADTs system-minimal as above, but only link LLVM ADTs

    If unset, ``CHPL_LLVM`` defaults to ``llvm`` if you've already installed llvm in third-party and ``none`` otherwise.